conradakunga/Blog/_posts/2025-04-24-designing-building-packaging-a-scalable-testable-net-open-source-component-part-8-compressor-implementation.md

 - [Designing, Building & Packaging A Scalable, Testable .NET Open Source Component - Part 7 - Sequence Verification With Moq]({% post_url 2025-04-23-designing-building-packaging-a-scalable-testable-net-open-source-component-part-7-sequence-verification-with-moq %})
 - **Designing, Building & Packaging A Scalable, Testable .NET Open Source Component - Part 8 - Compressor Implementation (This Post)**

-Our last post looked at how to verify the sequencing of the services we are calling to verify our expected behaviour.
+Our [last post]({% post_url.
+2025-04-23-designing-building-packaging-a-scalable-testable-net-open-source-component-part-7-sequence-verification-with-moq %}) looked at **verifying the sequencing** of the services we are calling to assert our **expected behaviour**.

-This post will look at the first of the concrete implementations - the `ZipCompressor`.
+This post will look at the first of the **concrete implementations** - the `ZipCompressor`.

 As a reminder, this is the interface of the `ICompressor`